AJLambda/Sprint-Challenge-Authentication/README.md

    The signature is the header and payload encoded and stringed together, and then signed with a secret.

+## What do you find difficult about the Sprint?

+    The file structure and the way the routes were handled and exported was a little confusing to me at first

+## What did you find easy about the Sprint?

+    The project already boilerplated and migrations/database already included helped things go faster

+## Is there anything that you could not complete on today's Sprint?

+    Did not have time for the stretch

+## Are there any concepts that you find that you don't understand that was taught from the week?

+    Specific use cases of when sessions/cookies may be better to use than tokens.
+I think I just need to watch more videos / read more articles of a higher level view.

+## Explain where token should be stored on the client.

+    We can storage it italocalstorage, however this is not very safe against attacks.

+    Storing the token in an http-only cookie, client side, can be a safer option.
+These cookies cannot be read by JavaScript.

+## Explain how logging out with tokens works.

+    You can clear the token (ie from localstorage) but you cannot forcefully delete or invalidate the token.
+So, in this case, logging out with tokens doesn't truly work.

+## Explain the difference between tokens and cookies in detail.

+    The main difference between cookies and tokens for auth is where the state is kept.
+When using sessions/cookies, state is kept in the server.
+When using Tokens, state is kept in the Token (client)

 ## Project Set Up

 Follow these steps to set up and work on your project: